 On June 2, 2004, Garrett targeted retired Air Force Maj.
 Michael Born, who had gone to the Wal-Mart at Nellis and Charleston boulevards to buy a light bulb.
 In the store parking lot, Garrett punched Born so hard that he fractured his own hand.

 The blow caused Born, 51, to fall to the ground and hit his head.
 He slipped into a coma and died two weeks later.

 Prosecutors planned to seek the death penalty for Garrett until September, when he pleaded guilty to murder in exchange for a life sentence with the possibility of parole.

-Garrett, already serving a prison term for a series of robberies he committed in the months surrounding Born’s slaying, was sentenced Friday in the murder case.
+Garrett, already serving a prison term for a series of robberies he committed in the months surrounding Born’s slaying, appeared for his sentencing today in the murder case.